-Nicole Haberland conducts research on a range of topics related to gender, sexual and reproductive health, and HIV prevention.
+Nicole Haberland is a senior associate at the Population Council.
+She conducts research on a range of topics related to gender, education, empowerment, HIV prevention, and sexual and reproductive health.

-Haberland received her bachelor's from Tufts University and her MPH from Columbia University’s School of Public Health.
+Haberland received her MPH from Columbia University’s School of Public Health.